Step-by-step, here are the products you need to care for your natural hair as you grow that awesome afro.

-From tight coils to loose waves, curls are all the rage this year and all we can say is, it’s about time.
-But after years of coveting sleek, straight strands, figuring out exactly what to do with your curls can be a bit daunting, but fear not.
-We’ve rounded up the hottest haircuts and styles for short curly hair to make sure your hair slays all year long.
+From tight coils to loose waves, curls are all the rage and all we can say is, it’s about time.
+After years of coveting sleek, straight strands, figuring out exactly what to do with your curls can be a bit daunting.
+Fear not; we’ve rounded up some of the hottest haircuts and styles for short curly hair to make sure your hair slays all year long.

 A classic blunt bob is always chic and a great way to showcase your gorgeous curl pattern.
 Whether your natural curl pattern is tightly coiled or loosely waved, the sharp cut will add major style to your tresses.

 If you’re looking for a cut that’s a little edgier, an angled bob is the way to go.
 If you have textured curls, consider angling the cut towards your face in lieu of the traditional short in the back, long in the front look.

 Adding bangs is the perfect way to freshen up your already killer haircut.
 The new addition to your ‘do will add tons of style and versatility to your locks.

 Itching to go short but don’t want to give up any of the volume of your long locks?
 An asymmetrical pixie is a perfect compromise.
 Keep a little length in the front for all of your big hair needs and let your stylist get scissor happy in the back.

 Whether you settle on a buzz cut or a TWA (a teeny weeny Afro, for those not yet in the know), super-short cuts are the style of the year and for good reason: The cut is low in maintenance but high on style.